Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

 Now, consider a tunable resonator of sensitivity quality factor larger than the dark-matter quality factor.
 Suppose that it scans over the dark-matter signal band.

-The energy of the dark matter driving the circuit at maximal sensitivity now decreases as $1/Q_{s}$ because only part of the signal sits within the sensitivity bandwidth.
+The bandwidth of dark-matter frequency components driving the circuit at maximal sensitivity now decreases as $1/Q_{s}$ because only part of the signal sits within the sensitivity bandwidth.
 Proceeding then as in Case (i), the signal power from a measurement at a single scan step is independent of $Q_{s}$.
 This is consistent with estimates in \cite{Sik85} and \cite{asztalos2010squid}.

 The appropriate optimal-filter bandwidth for evaluating the noise power of the single-scan-step measurement is the sensitivity bandwidth.
 Therefore, the noise power decreases as $1/Q_{s}$.